 It was the potters of Staffordshire that took the breed further, producing a heavily-muscled agile fighting dog and so the Staffordshire Bull Terrier was born.
 The potters were extremely poor often with large families and it is believed these early breeders killed every dog that showed aggression to humans especially children this completely eradicated human aggressive traits within the breed, so much so it was a common site to see a badly injured fighting dog returning home in prams alongside newborn babies.
 This gave them the name “Nanny Dog”.

 A hundred years after the Animal Cruelty act the Staffordshire was finally recognised by the Kennel Club as a breed in its own right.
 It was rare for a breed to be recognised without an official club so a few months later a group of enthusiasts got together at the “Cross Guns” Inn Cradley Heath.
-One of this group was the owner of “Jim the Dandy” from whom it is said the first breed standard was derived another was the owner of “Cross Guns Johnson” who went on to win best in breed at Crufts in 1936.
+One of these groups was the owner of “Jim the Dandy” from whom it is said the first breed standard was derived another was the owner of “Cross Guns Johnson” who went on to win best in breed at Crufts in 1936.

 Staffies were adored family pets at this time making the news for all the right reasons.
 One of the most famous Staffies of all time is Sgt Stubby.